Taliban declares 'war is over' as president and diplomats flee Kabul - Up News Info

 Article content

+Many Afghans fear the Taliban will return to past harsh practices in their imposition of sharia religious law.
+During their 1996-2001 rule, women could not work and punishments such as stoning, whipping and hanging were administered.

+U.N.
+Secretary-General Antonio Guterres urged all parties to exercise the utmost restraint, and expressed particular concern about the future of women and girls.

-Biden has faced rising domestic criticism after sticking to a plan, initiated by his Republican predecessor, Donald Trump, to end the U.S. military mission in Afghanistan by Aug.
+Biden has faced rising domestic criticism after sticking to a plan, initiated by his Republican predecessor, Donald Trump, to end the U.S. military mission by Aug.
 31.

 Senate Republican leader Mitch McConnell blamed Biden for what he called a “shameful failure of American leadership.”